mmertsock/mmertsock.github.io/_posts/2014-01-07-standing-desk-week-1.md

 After a year of procrastination, I finally have a standing desk and am committing to standing at work (or more accurately, not sitting 100% of the time).
 There are plenty of resources online for the [why][] and [how][] of standing, and there are plenty of [reviews][] and [how-tos][howto] for standing desks.
 So with this series of blog posts, I want to focus on personal experience and offer practical observations and tips as I make the transition to standing.

+Other posts in this series:

+- [Week two][]
+- Week three: in progress
+- Week four: coming up

 ## The plan

 I am following my coworker Josh Earl’s [28-day stand up and work challenge][challenge] (actually 20 work days over four weeks).
 This plan starts small—just 12 minutes spent standing on the first day—which I believe will allow for incremental adaptation and adjustments make it easier to focus on good habits.
 Once a week, I will post a blog update with observations on each day of the challenge: overall progress, what is working or not working, and plans for the next week.